3 Ways to Identify OCD Symptoms

-How to get diagnosed
+How to get diagnosed with OCD

 If you’re concerned you may have OCD and are ready to take steps to manage symptoms, it’s time to talk to your doctor.
 OCD is typically diagnosed when the patient is experiencing either obsessions or compulsions or both.
 In 2005, the NHS developed the NICE Guidelines for the treatment of OCD.These guidelines help doctors in the UK diagnose OCD in patients so that they can refer the patient to a therapist for treatment.
 The International Classification of Diseases (ICD) is an international standard of diagnostic criteria formed by the World Health Organization.
 The ICD is used to diagnose OCD internationally.

 There are many different treatment options for OCD, online, and offline.
 Therapy treatment is most commonly recommended for OCD sufferers, with Cognitive Behavioural Therapy (CBT) being the most successful form of treatment.
 A shocking 75% of OCD patients undergoing CBT experience improvements in their symptoms.
 Other treatment plans include online courses, specifically designed to suit each individual’s unique experience with OCD.

 While the NHS in the UK offers free healthcare, it can take a few months before commencing therapy after your doctor refers you out.
 Private therapy in the UK is also an option, but note that going private can be expensive.
 The same issue appears in the US, with in-person therapy often being quite pricey.